PostHog/posthog.com/contents/blog/session-recording-performance.md

 >
 > **Content Download:** How long after the initial packet did it take to download the response, in this case, an acknowledgement of receipt.

-You should remember that these requests are dispatched asynchronously, so the leading contributor to the request speed – the ~40ms wait from [app.posthog.com](http://app.posthog.com) – isn’t blocking the page from operating.
+Remember that these requests are dispatched asynchronously, so the leading contributor to the request speed – the ~40ms wait from [app.posthog.com](http://app.posthog.com) – isn’t blocking the page from operating.
 For the *most part*.

 Technically, [Chrome only permits 10 parallel connections](https://blog.bluetriangle.com/blocking-web-performance-villain) at once.
 Imagine **three** SR requests were dispatched in parallel (which appears to happen on rare occasion).
 By extension, only **seven** other requests can be made during that (very short) period.